csmarshall/arris-modem-status/README.md

 ## 🤝 Contributing

 Contributions welcome!
-This library was built through reverse engineering of the Arris web interface and extensive firmware bug analysis.
+This library was built through reverse engineering of the Arris web interface and extensive HTTP compatibility analysis.

 ### Development Setup
 ```bash